hensm/fx_cast/CONTRIBUTING.md

 ## Compatibility Reports

 Compatibility reports are always helpful.
-Use the "Compatibility Report" issue template.
+They're tracked in a separate repository, so go to [@hensm/fx_cast-compat](https://github.com/hensm/fx_cast-compat) and use the "Compatibility Report" issue template.
 Ensure you have a working environment and that the site is in the whitelist (check options page).

 ## Localizations